-(a) When all parties are represented by counsel, the designated trial attorneys for all of the parties must meet together, prior to any final pretrial conference, to exchange their exhibits and lists of witnesses, and arrive at stipulations and agreements, all for the purpose of simplifying the issues to be tried.
-The plaintiff must designate the time and place of the meeting, which must be within Clark County, unless the parties agree otherwise.
-At this conference between counsel, all exhibits must be exchanged and examined and counsel must also exchange a list of the names and addresses of all witnesses, including experts, to be called at the trial.
-Unless otherwise ordered by the court, the attorneys must then prepare a joint pretrial memorandum which must be served and filed not less than 15 days before the date set for trial.
-If an agreement cannot be reached, a pretrial memorandum must be delivered to the court at the time of filing.
+(a) When all parties are represented by counsel, the designated trial attorneys for all of the parties must meet together, prior to any final pretrial conference, to exchange their exhibits and lists of witnesses and arrive at stipulations and agreements, all for the purpose of simplifying the issues to be tried.
+The plaintiff must designate the time and place of the meeting, which must be within Clark County unless the parties agree otherwise.
+At this conference between counsel, all exhibits must be exchanged and examined, and counsel must also exchange a list of the names and addresses of all witnesses, including experts, to be called at the trial.
+Unless otherwise ordered by the court, the attorneys must then prepare a joint pretrial memorandum, which must be served and filed not less than 15 days before the date set for trial.
+If an agreement cannot be reached, a pretrial memorandum must be prepared separately by each attorney and so submitted.
+A courtesy copy of each pretrial memorandum must be delivered to the court at the time of filing.